-Mobile compression or gas recovery equipment captures gasses or liquids which otherwise would be released during a rehabilitation or repair project.
+Mobile compression or gas recovery equipment, such as squeeze tools with pumps, capture gasses or liquids which otherwise would be released during a rehabilitation or repair project.
 This equipment can move natural gas from one pressurized system through cross-compression to another system, allowing operators who have installed new pipeline to move the natural gas remaining in old lines over to the new pipeline system, preventing methane emissions often released during blowdown2.